haslo/tournament_tool/README.md

 bundle install
 ```

 ...and you're ready to run with `rails s`.
+If you want to have IPv4 bindings (and thus be able to use QR codes locally), please use `rails s -b 0.0.0.0`.

 Test Suite
 ---